Gusev, Kaliningrad Oblast

 Gusev (Гу́сев; Gumbinnen; Gumbinė; Gąbin) is a town and the administrative center of Gusevsky District of Kaliningrad Oblast, Russia, located at the confluence of the Pissa and Krasnaya Rivers, near the border with Poland and Lithuania, east of Chernyakhovsk.
+It is part of the historic region of Lithuania Minor.
 Population:

 History

 The settlement of Gumbinnen (from Gumbinė: pumpkin) in the Duchy of Prussia, a vassal duchy of the Kingdom of Poland, was first mentioned in a 1580 deed.
 A Protestant parish was established in Gumbinnen at the behest of the Hohenzollern thanks to Duke Albert of Prussia about 1545 and the first church was erected in 1582.
 It became part of Brandenburg-Prussia in 1618, remaining a fief of Poland.